iniverman/barley-variant-calling/README.md

 The steps to do out variant calling are:

-  1- Preprocessing and preparation of our data.
+  1- Preparation of our data.

   2- Quality Control of our samples.